Ardad2/CSE485Sprint1/README.md

 ## Product Backlogs

 1. Local storage for the user behaviors
-2. Detail screen for every behavior after tapping on it
+2. Detail screen for every behavior after tapping on it (Kind of Done)
 3. List of predfined behaviors for the user to pick from the KARE model
 4. A form for creating behaviors along with details
 5. List of behaviors on the home screen with dates and icons.